-Spring in Fukushima starts at Winter’s end, when the scent of flowers tell of its arrival.
-While the mountains surrounding Fukushima still lie fresh with white snow, down in the city, flowers bloom in vivid shades of pink, red, and yellow, and greet a freshly arrived Spring.
-It is here in Fukushima that visitors can experience a Vernal Fairyland unlike any other.
+Spring quickly follows the end of winter, the scent of flowers tell of its arrival.
+While the mountains surrounding Fukushima still lie fresh with white snow, down in the city flowers bloom in vivid shades of pink, red, and yellow, and greet a freshly arrived Spring.
+It is here in Fukushima that visitors can experience a vernal fairyland unlike any other.

 Summer in Fukushima carries a peculiar kind of heat that is unique to mountain-lined basins.
 The extreme difference in temperature between Summer and Winter in Fukushima gives rise to some of the sweetest, juciest fruits in Japan.
 Additionally, Summer in Fukushima is filled with fun and lively events such as fireworks displays and traditional festivals, where visitors can see a populace filled with vigor and vitality.